howard8888/workspace/README.md

 Q: If I want the agent to plan around hunger, what should I do?
 A: Decide whether you want hunger to be a goal or just evidence.
 Use pred:drive:hunger_high if you want planners to explicitly seek alleviation conditions; use cue:drive:hunger_high if it should only modulate which policies fire (e.g., SeekNipple) without becoming a planner target.

+# Tutorial on Reinforcement Learning in the CCA8

+The CCA8 is designed so that learning can be introduced **incrementally** without rewriting the core architecture.
+The first learning target is **policy selection** (which primitive to execute under which conditions), rather than “learning the maps” (WorldGraph / BodyMap) themselves.
+This matches both the current code structure and a plausible evolutionary sequence: first learn *which actions work in which contexts*, then later refine richer navigation/map circuits.

+CCA8 begins with **transparent, inspectable reinforcement learning** rather than opaque gradient-heavy training loops.
+That does not mean CCA8 will never use gradient descent (e.g., for perception modules or external neural components); it means that, for the core newborn-goat controller, we start with RL mechanisms that are easy to audit in logs, tests, and snapshots.

+The RL integration points are intentionally small and clean:

+### 1) MdpBackend: reward and termination as a separate concern

+Reward and episode termination are handled by an **MdpBackend** whose job is to **evaluate** transitions, not to change world state.
+It reads `(prev_state, action, curr_state)` and returns `(reward, done, mdp_info)`.
+This keeps the task definition (what counts as “good” or “complete”) separate from the environment dynamics (how the world evolves).

+### 2) HybridEnvironment: a stable RL-style seam

+`HybridEnvironment` is the environment-side orchestrator and the stable boundary between “world” and “brain.”
+It exposes a Gym-like interface:

+- `reset(...) -> (EnvObservation, info)`
+- `step(action, ctx) -> (EnvObservation, reward, done, info)`

+In early development, the environment dynamics are primarily scripted (FSM/storyboard), but the interface already supports reward/done so RL experiments can be layered in without disturbing WorldGraph, BodyMap, or the Action Center API.

+### 3) Skill ledger: learning over policies first

+CCA8 already maintains a lightweight per-policy telemetry structure (the **skill ledger**) that tracks how often each policy runs and how well it tends to do.
+When reward is enabled via `MdpBackend`, each executed policy can update its `SkillStat` (e.g., running value estimate `q`, success counts, last reward).

+This yields a simple, biologically natural learning loop:

+1. World + drives + BodyMap gate/trigger a small set of candidate policies.
+2. The Action Center selects and executes one policy.
+3. The environment evaluates the transition and emits `reward` / `done`.
+4. The skill ledger updates the statistics for the executed policy.
+5. Over time, these learned estimates can be used (initially as a **tie-breaker**) to prefer policies that historically produce better outcomes in similar contexts.

+The key design principle is that learning should **not** bypass safety gates or replace the controller’s interpretability.
+Early RL in CCA8 is meant to be a small, auditable improvement to “which policy wins,” while the underlying maps remain readable and stable.

+## Policy choice with and without RL (rl_enabled / rl_epsilon)

+CCA8 policies operate in three conceptual stages:

+1) gating
+A fast filter: dev gates (e.g., neonatal-only) and safety overrides (e.g., if the body is fallen, restrict to recovery/stand policies).

+2) triggering
+For policies that pass gating: each policy’s `trigger(world, drives, ctx)` decides whether it is active this tick.

+3) executing
+If multiple policies triggered, choose one “best” policy to execute.

+Reinforcement learning (RL) in CCA8 currently modifies only the executing stage.
+Gating, triggering, and safety logic remain unchanged.

+**(At the time of this writing.
+This will change with development.)**

+### No RL (rl_enabled = False)

+If multiple policies are triggered, CCA8 selects the winner by:

+- highest drive-deficit score (domain heuristic; hunger vs fatigue, etc.)
+- if tied, stable policy order (deterministic)

+The skill ledger is still updated for telemetry, but it does not affect selection.

+### RL enabled (rl_enabled = True)

+RL introduces epsilon-greedy exploration when multiple policies are triggered:

+- Let epsilon be the exploration rate:
+  - epsilon = `rl_epsilon` if set
+  - otherwise epsilon falls back to `ctx.jump`

+Selection rule:

+- With probability epsilon: choose a random triggered policy (exploration).
+- With probability (1 - epsilon): choose greedily by:
+  1) highest drive-deficit score
+  2) if tied, highest `SkillStat.q` (learned value from past rewards)
+  3) if still tied, stable policy order

+`SkillStat.q` is a learned value estimate for each policy: an exponential moving average of observed rewards for that policy.
+It is not the success rate (success rate is tracked for inspection, but q is the value estimate).

+### Why CCA8 starts RL here

+CCA8 introduces learning in the smallest, most inspectable place: choosing among already-triggered policies.
+This is a conservative design:

+- It is biologically plausible as an “early” learning mechanism (reward-modulated action selection).
+- It keeps safety interpretable: RL never bypasses safety gating.
+- It is easy to debug: the learned values (n/succ/q/last) are visible in snapshot output and can be correlated with behavior.